|

 - *

-- The MS PowerPoint driver uses the libzip library -
+- The MS PowerPoint driver (pptx) uses the libzip library -

-into the provided binary statically.
+statically into the driver DLL.
 Thanks to the whole libzip team.
+The

 - *